SCENECS International Debut Film Festival: Festival

 The festival uniquely promotes new and emerging filmmakers from around the world.
 It provides a platform to introduce themselves and their craft to their new audience and also to the film industry.
 Here, the completed films receive their first preview.
 The entries also participate in an international competition in the categories fiction, short fiction, documentary and student film.
 The winning entries in each category receive an award, shich is presented at the SCENECS Grand Gala Award Event, this ceremony wraps up the end of the festival on the last night.
 SCENECS consist of a film festival, award ceremony, international exchange program and different activities with regards to film education and the development of talent.

 History

 The festival was founded in 2006 by the film maker Arya Tariverdi and organised in Amersfoort, the Netherlands.
 It is the first film festival in the Netherlands to focus entirely on debutant filmmakers.
 In 2016 the festivalmoved its program and head office to the media city of Hilversum.

 Festival locations

 The venues of the festival are currently: VUE Hilversum, Studio 21, Film Theater Hilversum and various libraries.

 Awards

 Official award

 This award, called "the Dutch Golden Stone Award" is in the image of a winged female form, with a golden stone in her hands.
-The award was designed in 2005 by Arya Tariverdi and made by the Dutch artist Ellis de Kreij.
+The Award for the First Edition of the Filmfestival was initially designed by Isabeau Nagel but due to reproductive issues & artistic differences on the adaption of the first design, the Award for the following filmfestivals was re-designed and further produced by the Dutch artist Ellis de Kreij.